Buying a house: The step-by-step process

 • During this time you may also negotiate any final things that have not yet been agreed, such as buying the seller’s appliances.

-• Before you exchange contracts, you need to agree a completion date with the seller, this is often 2-4 weeks after the exchange.
+• Negotiate a completion date with the seller. this is often 2-4 weeks after the exchange.

-• Completion is when you pay for the property and take ownership of it, and takes place at a certain time of day – often midday.
-When you have completed you should be able to collect the keys, normally from the estate agent.
+Completion is when you pay for the property and take ownership of it.
+It takes place at a certain time of day – often midday.
+When you have completed, you should be able to collect the keys, normally from the estate agent.
 See what happens on completion day?

-• You are now free to move in, or if you are doing any building work before hand, the workmen can now start.
+You are now free to move in, or if you are doing any building work beforehand, the tradespeople can now start.

 • Your solicitor or conveyancer will normally pay the stamp duty for you, and ensure that the change of ownership is registered with the Land Registry.